Cauda Equina Syndrome

 In all medical negligence claims, compensation is calculated by the severity of your injuries and how these injuries will affect your quality of life.
 The amount of compensation awarded will be based on the impact your doctors negligence had on your existing condition.
 If the delay in your diagnosis has lead to disability and a drastic change to your lifestyle, you may see substantial compensation to help meet your new requirements such as new adaptations to your home.
 If cauda equina syndrome has left you unable to work leaving your finances at risk, this will be taken into account when calculating compensation.
 Cases vary patient to patient, which is why we will only give you an estimation of the sum you may receive after initially discussing your claim with you in depth.

 At IBB Claims, we know how great an impact cauda equina syndrome can have on a person’s health, well being and overall quality of life.
-When your doctor has breached their duty of care and caused increased pain and suffering, we believe that legal action is necessary in claiming compensation to help you through rehabilitation and recovery.
+When your doctor has breached their duty of care and caused increased pain and suffering, we believe that legal action is necessary for claiming compensation to help you through rehabilitation and recovery.
 From start to finish, we’ll be by your side for expert advice and representation.

-If you think that you may have suffered from a delay in diagnosis of cauda equina syndrome, please contact our specialist lawyers on 0333 323 1638 or email@example.com to explore the potential for bringing a claim for compensation.
+If you think that you may have suffered from a delay in diagnosis of cauda equina syndrome, please contact our specialist medical negligence lawyers on 0333 323 1638 or email@example.com to explore the potential for bringing a claim for compensation.